kboutarel/HackPrinceton-Scraper/README.md

 * `lxml` : used to parse HTML code.
 [Documentation](http://lxml.de/api.html)

+And one Python library:
+* `json` : used to create and parse JSON files.
+[Documentation](https://docs.python.org/2/library/json.html)

-After installing Python, a tool called `pip` will be installed as well and will be used to install these librairies.
+After installing Python, a tool called `pip` will be installed as well and will be used to install the third-party librairies.
 However, you might need to modify your PATH environment variable and add the folder where `pip` is installed.
 * `Windows`: `C:\Python27\Scripts`